iamcal/ICDTrack/README.md

 This text-only addon is useful for calculating the ICD of trinket procs.

-To start tracking a cooldown, you'll need the spell ID fo the prod from wowhead.
+To start tracking a cooldown, you'll need the spell ID for the proc from wowhead.
 If you wanted to test the Heroic Starcatcher Compass, you'd find it on wowhead (http://www.wowhead.com/item=77993) and then click on the buff (http://www.wowhead.com/spell=109712).
 Then you start tracking it:

     /icd start 109712